 - Cut the leek and potatoes: Next, cut the pale section of the leek into thick slices.
 Peel and cut the potatoes roughly into cubes.

 - Cook the veggies first: Heat oil in a large saucepan over medium heat.
-Add garlic and leeks; cook stirring occasionally until slightly soften for 5 minutes.
+Add garlic and leeks; cook stirring occasionally until slightly softened for 5 minutes.
 Add in the chopped zucchini, broccoli, and potatoes; cook until veggies are golden brown and begin to soften.

-- Pour the vegetable stock: After the veggies are done cooking, add the vegetable stock and cook for 15 minutes until vegetables are super tender.
+- Pour the vegetable stock: After the veggies are done cooking, add the vegetable stock and cook for 15 minutes until the vegetables are super tender.

 - Add the cream cheese: Stir in the cream cheese and cook for 2 minutes more.